370417/mar-refactor/FAQ.md

 Trigger: Bump into an enemy
 Conditions: Have no weapon equipped
-Effect: Deal damage to the enemy equal to your strength
+Effect: Deal damage to the enemy equal to your strength On Level Up: +1 Strength

+The first line specifies how the skill can be activated: either though a trigger for active abilities, a toggle for temporary effects, or nothnig for a passive effect.

 Items